Fengshou-Xu/GrpahCodeBERT/README.md

-1. `my-language.so` doesn't work on arm MacOS.
+1. `my-language.so` doesn't work on arm MacOS (YOU STILL CANNOT RUN IT ON MACOS WITH M CHIP) (But the following modification is necessarily).
 Need to rebuild it through:
    ```bash
    bash build.sh --> build.py